SaitejaKommi/Gaming_Platform_JDBC/README.md

-🎮 Gaming Platform JDBC Project
+🎮  GAMING PLATFORM

-📘 Project Description
+📘 PROJECT DESCRIPTION
 This project is a gaming platform backend system built using Java + JDBC that connects to a MySQL database.
 It allows you to manage users, games, achievements, reviews, purchases, leaderboards, and more — simulating core features of a real gaming ecosystem.